Mystery Theatre Unlimited logo

 Prim Females as males in "I Killed Lucy"

 The above definition seems to exclude the possibility of a female actor portraying a male character.
-That seems unfair, so we will consider that broadly as a drag character, too.
+That seems unfair, so we will consider female actors portraying male characters as drag roles, too.

 What If They Don’t Switch Clothes?